YichengDWu/Sophon.jl/README.md

 `Sophon.jl` provides specialized neural networks and neural operators for Physics-informed machine learning.

-Please star this repo if you fine it useful.
+Please star this repo if you find it useful.

 ## Installation